mwganson/pdwrapper/README.md

 <br/>
 <img src="pdwrapper_scr4.png" alt="screenshot"><br/>
 <br/>
+#### WireNNN Order (integer) (readonly)
+For information only.
+Gives the order for this wire in the Wire Order property.
+Adjust Wire Order property to change this wire's Order.
 #### WireNNN Scale (float)
 The scale factor to apply to this wire.
 Default is 1.0.
 In case of the default, no scaling is done.
 Note: -1 will mirror the wire, but it might not be the mirror you were hoping for.
 Caveat: when scaling it might sometimes happen that wires will overlap causing a feature tool to fail to produce a valid solid.
 This is usually easily evident when viewing the PDWrapper object and hiding the solid feature.<br/>
 <br/>